-The Company has established a risk governance framework ("RGF"), which is vital to the success of the Company's business activities.
-The RGF integrates the diverse roles of the Business Units, Support and Control Functions, Firm Risk Management, and Compliance into a holistic enterprise structure and facilitates the incorporation of risk assessment into decision-making processes across the Company.
-The Company's RGF affirms to Morgan Stanley's firm-wide risk governance framework.
+The MSBAL Group has established a risk governance framework ("RGF"), which defines the MSBAL Group's strategies and processes to manage, hedge and mitigate risks that arise from its business activities.
+The RGF integrates the diverse roles of the Business Units, Support and Control Functions, Firm Risk Management, and Compliance into a holistic enterprise structure and facilitates the incorporation of risk assessment into decision-making processes across the MSBAL Group.
+The MSBAL Group's RGF affirms to Morgan Stanley's firm-wide risk governance framework.

 RGF recognises that risks are often interrelated and therefore should be managed firm-wide on an aggregate and individual basis.
-RGF encompasses the Company's risk management culture, principles and practices that support risk identification, measurement, monitoring, escalation and decision-making processes.
+RGF encompasses the MSBAL Group's risk management culture, principles and practices that support risk identification, measurement, monitoring, escalation and decision-making processes.
 RGF views risk in a broad context and considers the risk to earnings and capital adequacy in a stressed market environment, as well as the risks to future earnings due to reputational damage.

-The principal risks involved in the Company's business activities include market, interest rate, credit, operational, liquidity, compliance, conduct and reputational risk.
-Strategic risk is integrated into the Company's business planning, embedded in the evaluation of all principal risks and overseen by the Company's Board of Directors (or a committee thereof).
+The principal risks involved in the MSBAL Group's business activities include market, interest rate, credit, operational, liquidity, compliance, conduct and reputational risk.
+Strategic risk is integrated into the MSBAL Group's business planning, embedded in the evaluation of all principal risks and overseen by the MSBAL Group's Board of Directors (or a committee thereof).

-The Company's articulation of the aggregate level and types of risk that it is willing to accept in order to achieve its business objectives is established, communicated and monitored in accordance with the Company's Risk Appetite Statement.
-The combination of Risk Tolerance Statements, quantitative risk limits, and Key Risk Indicators ("KRIs") aims to ensure the Company's businesses are carried out in line with the risk appetite established by the Company's Board, and to protect the Company's capital and reputation in both normal and stressed environments.
+The MSBAL Group's articulation of the aggregate level and types of risk that it is willing to accept in order to achieve its business objectives is established, communicated and monitored in accordance with the MSBAL Group's Risk Appetite Statement.
+The combination of Risk Tolerance Statements, quantitative risk limits, and Key Risk Indicators ("KRIs") aims to ensure the MSBAL Group's businesses are carried out in line with the risk appetite established by the MSBAL's Board, and to protect the MSBAL Group's capital and reputation in both normal and stressed environments.
 There is regular reporting, including reporting on breaches, to both management and Board committees.